littlstar/ls-psvr-encoder/README.md

 Basic functionality is achieved by running `lspe -i /path/to/video.mp4`.
 This will assume default values regarding the input video (monoscopic, 360) and will output to the same directory that holds the input file (in this case, `/path/to`).
 The output file will be renamed to match the PSVR app's requirements, i.e. `/path/to/video_psvr.mp4`.

 To get more granular options, run `lspe -h` for a more detailed help output.

+## Notes

+The output video file may big larger than the input.
+This is because the Playstation 4's hardware and decoding capabilities are not up to today's standards, and smaller file sizes place too much strain on the system.
+Making the files bigger allows the PS4 to work less as hard to play the content, leading to fewer buffering events that lead to a poor experience.